 You can also update your notification preferences through your phone settings.

-The Clothing Pool will be reopening this term at the following times:
+The Clothing Pool is open at the following times:

 - Tuesday afternoons 2.45 - 3.30pm